ibm-cloud-docs/dr-automation-powervs/command-reference.md

 ---

-# {{site.data.keyword.DR_full}} CLI version 0.0.1
+# {{site.data.keyword.DR_full}} DR Automation CLI
 {: #dr-automation-cli-version}

 ## Available Commands:
 {: #avalible-cmd}

-`api-key`- Manage the API key for the Power DR Automation service instance.
+`api-key` - Manage the API key for the DR Automation service instance.
-`event`- View events generated during DR Automation operations such as provisioning, ManageDR creation, image download, virtual server creation, orchestrator cluster creation, and API key updates.
+`deployment` - Manage disaster recovery deployment configuration and lifecycle operations.
+`event` - Retrieve events generated during DR Automation operations.
-`grs-location-pairs`- Retrieve the Global Replication Services (GRS) location pairs associated with the specified service instance based on managed VMs.
+`grs-location-pairs` - Retrieve GRS location pairs for the service instance.
-`locations`- List the available disaster recovery (DR) locations for the specified service instance.
+`locations` - Retrieve supported disaster recovery locations.
-`managed-vms`- Retrieve the list of disaster recovery managed virtual machines for the specified service instance.
+`managed-vms` - Retrieve managed virtual machines for the service instance.
-`summary`- Retrieve a consolidated disaster recovery summary for the service instance, including orchestrator details, service configuration, and managed VM information.
-`machine-types`- List the supported machine types available for disaster recovery for the specified primary and standby workspaces.
+`machine-types` - Retrieve supported machine types for deployment.
-`powervs-workspaces`- Retrieve the Power Virtual Server workspaces for the primary and standby orchestrators based on the specified location ID.
-`create`- Create and deploy the orchestrator virtual machine in the specified workspace and configuration to manage disaster recovery.
+`powervs-workspaces` - Retrieve PowerVS workspaces for DR deployment.
-`last-operation`- Retrieve the status and details of the most recent operation performed on the specified service instance, such as provisioning, updating, or deprovisioning.
+`last-operation` - Retrieve the status of the last operation performed on the service instance.

 >**Note**: All the cli example outputs are shown below in `json` format.By default, cli output display in table format.To change the output format of cli, add `--output <format>` at  the end of command.

 ## Api Key
 {: #power-hadr-api-key-cli}